 - Why sharing rhymes, stories and books matters! - This book was created by families who attend St. Edmund’s Nursery school.
-It offers information about the importance of sharing books and stories in a readable, user-friendly format.
-In the back of the book is a true and false activity to use with volunteers and parents taking part in the programme.
+It offers information about the importance of sharing books and stories in a readable, user-friendly format, and features activities for volunteers and parents

 - Family attendance log

 Evaluation and monitoring

 - Parent and volunteer surveys - Parents and volunteers must complete surveys as part of the programme.
 The volunteer survey is to be completed after every cycle of six sessions, and parents should complete their survey when they leave the programme.
 Parent surveys are also available in different languages as downloadable resources.